Archaeology and the Exodus.

 Admittedly, however, there is a shortage of Egyptian documentation of the Exodus period.
 Why?

-We need to understand how the ancient world viewed the whole idea of recorded history.
+We need to understand how the ancient world viewed the whole idea of recording history.
 The vast majority of inscriptions found in the ancient world have a specific agenda – to glorify the deeds of the king and to show his full military power.

 The British Museum in London displays inscriptions from the walls of the palace of the Assyrian Emperor, Sancheriv.
 These show scenes from Sancheriv's military campaigns from the 8th century BCE, including graphic depictions of destroyed enemies (decapitations, impalings, etc.).
 Sancheriv himself is depicted as larger than life.